best aggressive inline skates

 TNEC 58 aggressive inline skates

-The TNEC 58 Skates are an affordable entry-level option for those new to aggressive skating.
-These skates feature a single-piece, riveted soul plate and frame design, making them lightweight and low maintenance.
-They offer a comfortable, roomy toe box and soft liners with neoprene toes.
-The skates have a flat 58mm 88A wheel setup with ABEC-7 bearings.
+The TNEC 58 Skates are a budget-friendly choice for beginners in aggressive skating.
+They have a single-piece, riveted soul plate and frame design, which makes them lightweight and easy to maintain.
+These skates offer a comfortable fit with a roomy toe box and soft liners featuring neoprene toes.
+They come with a flat 58mm 88A wheel setup and ABEC 7 bearings for smooth performance. ($220.00)

 USD Aeon

-The USD Aeon 60 Team Skates offer simplicity and cleanliness in a sleek white design.
-Their flat setup features USD Team 60mm 90A Big Core Wheels paired with speedy Wicked ABEC7 bearings.
-The interior features cozy USD Basic Dual Fit Liners with a 4-way stretchable toe for added comfort.
+The USD Aeon 60 Team skates have a simple, clean look with a sleek white design.
+They come with a flat setup, featuring 60mm 90A USD Team Big Core Wheels and fast Wicked ABEC7 bearings.
+Inside, you’ll find comfortable USD Basic Dual Fit Liners with a 4-way stretchable toe for extra comfort. ($249.00)

 USD Aeon 60 Mery Munoz II Pro aggressive inline skates

-The USD Aeon 60 Mery Munoz II inline skates feature MYFIT 2nd Skin dual-fit liners for comfort, adjustable straps for a secure fit, and 4x60mm wheels with Wicked ABEC9 Bearings for smooth riding.
+The USD Aeon 60 Mery Munoz II inline skates come with comfortable MYFIT 2nd Skin dual-fit liners, adjustable straps for a secure fit, and 4x60mm wheels with Wicked ABEC9 Bearings for a smooth ride. ($349.00)

 USD Aeon 60 Aaron Richie Eisler Pro Aggressive Inline Skates

-The USD Aeon 60 Richie Eisler skates feature a white skinned reflective upper, Eisler’s 60mm 88A UnderCover Wheels with Wicked ABEC 9 bearings ensure smooth, durable performance.
+The USD Aeon 60 Richie Eisler skates have a white reflective upper and come with Richie Eisler’s 60mm 88A UnderCover Wheels and Wicked ABEC 9 bearings, providing smooth and durable performance. ($369.95)

 Related: The Absolute Best Socks for Inline Skating